marc-poljak/terraform-impact-dashboard/README.md

 ## 📄 License

-This project is provided as-is for internal use.
-Modify and distribute as needed for your organization.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 For issues or questions:

 1. Check the troubleshooting section above
 2. Verify all files are in correct locations
 3. Ensure virtual environment is properly activated
 4. Test with sample data first

+## 👏 Acknowledgments

+- Created with assistance from [Claude](https://anthropic.com/claude) by Anthropic
+- Inspired by the need for cleaner Terraform planning workflows